cleolibrary/CLEO-Redux/docs/en/api.md

 ### __filename

-(since 0.9.4) an absolute path to the current file
+an absolute path to the current file

 ## Functions